Taking the next step with your offer

 You’ve made it!
 They say every finish line is the beginning of a new race.

-To continue setting you up for success and supporting you all the way, RMIT offers a range of support services that you can access should you need to:
+To continue setting you up for success and supporting you all the way, RMIT offers these support services that you can access if you need to:

 All the best with your studies!